Q: What type of institutions does COE accredit?

 Q: While the institution is in candidate status, what changes can be made to the institution and its programs?

 A: During the time that an institution is in candidate status it may make changes to programs that appear on the institution’s COE Approved Program List at the time that candidacy is awarded.
-However, may not apply for or receive approval for any substantive change within 6 months prior to hosting its initial accreditation team visit.
+However, it may not apply for or receive approval for any substantive change.
 Approval for substantive changes may be requested after initial accreditation is achieved.

 Q: How do I submit a substantive change application to the Council?